 Is there a lot of crime in Israel?

 “Israel’s criminal incident rate per capita is lower than in many major cities in the U.S.” – says the OSAC Israel 2018 Crime & Safety Report.
 I have lived in Israel almost my entire life and have not experienced any criminal activity.
 Street crime is very low.
-Though, it is important – like in any foreign country – to keep your valuables in a safe place and not give any personal information to unauthorized personales.
-Police presence is very tight in touristic areas such as the Old City of Jerusalem and main areas of Tel Aviv, so if you do need help of any kind, you can reach out to them easily.
+Though, like in any foreign country, it’s important to keep your valuables in a safe place.
+Also, don’t give any personal information to unauthorized personals.
+Police presence is very tight in tourist areas such as the Old City of Jerusalem and the main areas of Tel Aviv.
+So, if you do need any help, you can easily reach out to them.

-If you are using a rented car while visiting Israel, don’t leave any valuables inside as there is a problem of people breaking into cars, especially in East Jerusalem, in Tel Aviv and in remote places in the Judean Desert.
+If you are using a rented car while visiting Israel, don’t leave any valuables inside.
+There is a problem of people breaking into cars, especially in East Jerusalem, Tel Aviv, and remote places in the Judean Desert.

 I’m a woman travelling to Israel alone.
 Should I worry?

 No, don’t worry.
-Israel is very safe for solo female travellers.
+Israel is very safe for solo female travelers.
 I myself am a woman and I’ve never felt scared to wander around.
 Though, you should be aware of some things which can make your trip much easier and safer:

 - Men in Israel can be quite flirty at times.
-If you don’t want them to flirt with you, you should make it very clear that you are not interested and they will usually back off.
-I’ve also experienced some irritating remarks thrown in my direction by men in the Muslim Quarter of the Old City of Jerusalem.
-I just ignored them, and you should too.
+If you don’t want them to flirt with you, you should make it very clear that you are not interested.
+They will usually back off.
+Sometimes when I walk in the Muslim Quarter in Jerusalem, I get some irritating remarks from men.
+I just ignore them, and you should too.

-- It is not common to hitchhike, especially as a solo traveler.
-Unlike other places in the world, in Israel it isn’t common to hitchhike and most of us locals don’t do it, especially if we’re travelling alone.
-I did it once when I had no other choice, but I would definately recommend that you as a solo female traveler will take the bus or train instead.
+- It is NOT common to hitchhike, especially as a solo traveler.
+Unlike other places in the world, it isn’t common to hitchhike in Israel.
+Most of us locals don’t do it, especially if we’re traveling alone.
+I did it once when I had no other choice.
+But I do recommend that you as a solo female traveler will take the bus or train instead.